NehrDani/Datepicker/README.md

 ### Getting Started

 This is the minimum markup and it renders the Datepicker as a static element on the page.
-If you want it dynamically hidden or shown on an event you have to to this on yourself.
+If you want it dynamically hidden or shown on an event you have to do this on yourself.

 I'm sure you can do it :wink:.

 #### HTML